 Marriott members can earn points for up to three rooms per stay.
 Meanwhile, elite night credit is limited to one room per stay.

 Starwood Preferred Guest

 SPG members earn points for up to three rooms per stay.
 Starwood is pretty generous and unique in that it awards elite night credit for up to three rooms per stay.
-So if you book three rooms for a 5-night family vacation, you’ll earn a total of 15 elite-qualifying nights!
-This is really great for mattress runners who have a limited time period during which they need to complete their elite qualification.
+So if you book three rooms for a 5-night family vacation, you’ll earn 15 elite-qualifying nights!
+This is really great for mattress runners who have limited time to complete their elite qualification.
 It makes it possible to complete elite night qualifications faster by booking multiple rooms rather than longer stays.